Secure & Performant Bittensor Validation

 Security is at the core of our operations.
 We take several measures to run nodes as securely as possible, including:

-• Port Lockdown: Unneeded ports are locked down to prevent unauthorized access.
-Axons are not published when possible.
+- Port Lockdown: Unneeded ports are locked down to prevent unauthorized access.

-• Dedicated Connections: Subnet validators are connected to a set of internal subtensor nodes.
+is disabled by default to prevent secret leaks from logs or other metadata. - Dedicated Connections: Subnet validators are connected to a set of internal subtensor nodes.

 Containerization